Skip to content

 ClaimTalk

 General guidance only.
 Not legal advice.
-Always read your report in full before approving it.
+The medical report is reviewed before it is approved and submitted.

 The medical report is not a formality.
 It is the point at which the claim is effectively defined.
 The prognosis period it records places the injury within a tariff band.
 The tariff band determines the settlement value.
 Everything that follows — the insurer's offer, the negotiation, the final figure — flows from what the report says.